 - Focus on transportation: routes that provide north-south connections through the community, into adjacent communities, and to key transit stops rate higher.

 - Focus on bicycling and walking: the ultimate goal is to provide a quarter-mile “city” grid of sidewalks and half-mile grid of bike routes.
 Improvements that fill gaps in the city pedestrian and bicycle networks, improve safety at certain intersections, and provide crossings (bridges or tunnels) of major railroad and highway barriers rate higher.

 Detailed design of the sidewalks, trails and bikeways is completed the year before proposed construction.
 The design process begins with field data collection the summer before proposed construction.
-This data is then analyzed and a preliminary design is created to be presented to the public at a meeting in the fall, follow up meetings are held as needed to gather input.
-Once a final design is ready, the individual project segments are brought to the City Council for final approval at a Public Hearing before the project is advanced to construction.
-Usually these public hearings are in February or March of the proposed construction year.
-For example, if a project is proposed for construction in 2020, the design process will begin in June of 2019, with meetings in the fall and winter, followed up by City Council approval in February or March of 2020.
+This data is then analyzed and a preliminary design is created to be presented to the public at a meeting in the fall.
+Follow up meetings are held as needed to gather input.
+Once a final design is ready, the individual project segments are brought to the city council for final approval at a public hearing before the project is advanced to construction.
+Usually, these public hearings are in February or March of the proposed construction year.
+For example, if a project is proposed for construction in 2020, the design process will begin June 2019, with meetings in the fall and winter, followed up by city council approval in February or March 2020.

 When possible, these sidewalk, trail and bikeway projects are scheduled to occur with city street rehabilitation work.
 If the Connect the Park segment is on a street scheduled for rehabilitation, the public process will occur concurrent to the street public meetings.

 City staff are committed to keeping residents informed about Connect the Park projects.
-Sign up to get a weekly email update.
+Sign up for weekly email updates.